sloumdrone/burrow/README.md

 ## Contribute

 To contribute, please branch off of `develop` and then submit a pull request into `develop` with any changes.
-As the project grows I will likely add wiki, issues, etc as the need arises and more people get involved.
+As the project grows I will likely add wiki, issues, project, etc as the need arises and more people get involved.